Biofeedback: Electroencephalograph

 An electroencephalograph (EEG) measures the electrical activation of the brain from scalp sites located over the human cortex.
 The EEG shows the amplitude of electrical activity at each cortical site, the amplitude and relative power of various wave forms at each site, and the degree to which each cortical site fires in conjunction with other cortical sites (coherence and symmetry).

 The EEG uses precious metal electrodes to detect a voltage between at least two electrodes located on the scalp.
 The EEG records both excitatory postsynaptic potentials (EPSPs) and inhibitory postsynaptic potentials (IPSPs) that largely occur in dendrites in pyramidal cells located in macrocolumns, several millimeters in diameter, in the upper cortical layers.
 Neurofeedback monitors both slow and fast cortical potentials.

 Slow cortical potentials are gradual changes in the membrane potentials of cortical dendrites that last from 300 ms to several seconds.
 These potentials include the contingent negative variation (CNV), readiness potential, movement-related potentials (MRPs), and P300 and N400 potentials.

 Fast cortical potentials range from 0.5 Hz to 100 Hz.
 The main frequency ranges include delta, theta, alpha, the sensorimotor rhythm, low beta, high beta, and gamma.
 The thresholds or boundaries defining the frequency ranges vary considerably among professionals.
 Fast cortical potentials can be described by their predominant frequencies, but also by whether they are synchronous or asynchronous wave forms.
 Synchronous wave forms occur at regular periodic intervals, whereas asynchronous wave forms are irregular.

 The synchronous delta rhythm ranges from 0.5 to 3.5 Hz.
-Delta is the dominant frequency from ages 1 to 2, and is associated in adults with deep sleep and brain pathology like trauma and tumors, as well as learning disability.
+Delta is the dominant frequency from ages 1 to 2, and is associated in adults with deep sleep, critical for memory, cognition, sleep maintenance, and mental health.
+Disorders that disrupt sleep such as insomnia, traumatic brain injury, obstructive sleep apnea, and other neuropsychiatric conditions are also associated with the delta rhythm.